AdobeDocs/audience-manager.it-IT/help/using/reporting/audience-optimization-reports/aor-publishers/publisher-segment-performance.md

 ---

-# Report sulle prestazioni dei segmenti{#segment-performance-report}
+# Segment Performance Report{#segment-performance-report}

 Il rapporto Performance Performance (Prestazioni segmento) confronta i segmenti mappati e non mappati con impression e con Uniques segmento Real-Time.

 Un segmento mappato è un segmento che crei e invia a una destinazione per il targeting.
 Un segmento non mappato è un segmento che hai creato ma non è stato inviato a una destinazione per il targeting.

-Il confronto tra questi tipi di segmenti diversi all&#39;interno e tra i rapporti consente di ottimizzare le campagne esistenti e individuare segmenti trascurati che potresti desiderare inviare a una destinazione per il targeting.
+Il confronto tra questi tipi di segmenti diversi all'interno e tra i rapporti consente di ottimizzare le campagne esistenti e individuare segmenti trascurati che potresti desiderare inviare a una destinazione per il targeting.

-## Casi d&#39;uso {#use-cases}
+## Casi d'uso {#use-cases}

-Con il [!UICONTROL Segment Performance] rapporto potete:
+With the [!UICONTROL Segment Performance] report, you can:

 * Identifica segmenti di pubblico mappati che stimolano la scala o le prestazioni.
 * Identifica i segmenti non mappati da introdurre in campagne future, in base al contributo di un pubblico alle prestazioni passate.

-## Utilizzo del rapporto Prestazioni segmento {#using-segment-performance-report}
+## Using the Segment Performance Report {#using-segment-performance-report}

-Alterna **[!UICONTROL Mapped]** e **[!UICONTROL Unmapped]** seleziona i segmenti mappati a una destinazione o meno.
-Seleziona **[!UICONTROL All]** per includere tutti i segmenti nel rapporto.
+Toggle between **[!UICONTROL Mapped]** and **[!UICONTROL Unmapped]** to select segments that are mapped to a destination or not.
+Select **[!UICONTROL All]** to include all your segments in the report.

-Utilizza i **controlli Intervallo** giorno e **Data mediante** per regolare l&#39;intervallo di look-back.
+Use the **Day Range** and **Date Through** controls to adjust your look-back range.
 I periodi di look-back di 7 giorni e 30 giorni sono disponibili solo per le date domenica.

-Utilizzate il **[!UICONTROL Line Item]** menu a discesa per selezionare le proprietà Web per le quali desiderate restituire le informazioni.
+Use the **[!UICONTROL Line Item]** drop-down box to select the web properties for which you want to return information.

-Nel menu **[!UICONTROL Segment Data Source]** a discesa, seleziona le origini dati contenenti i segmenti che desideri vedere nel rapporto.
+In the **[!UICONTROL Segment Data Source]** drop-down box, select the data sources containing the segments you want to see in the report.

-Utilizza il **[!UICONTROL Segment]** menu a discesa per selezionare i segmenti da visualizzare nel rapporto.
+Use the **[!UICONTROL Segment]** drop-down box to select which segments you want to see in the report.

 >[!IMPORTANT]
 >
->Quando abilitate [!UICONTROL Audience Optimization for Publishers], dovete includere metadati descrittivi per [!UICONTROL Line Item IDs], come descritto nel Passaggio 3 di [Importa file di dati DFP in Audience Manager](../../../reporting/audience-optimization-reports/aor-publishers/import-dfp.md).
-In tal modo, assicuratevi che il report contenga la proprietà Web come [!UICONTROL Line Item] invece [!UICONTROL Line Item ID]della proprietà.
+>When enabling [!UICONTROL Audience Optimization for Publishers], you must include descriptive metadata for [!UICONTROL Line Item IDs], as described in Step 3 of [Import DFP Data Files Into Audience Manager](../../../reporting/audience-optimization-reports/aor-publishers/import-dfp.md).
+By doing this, you assure that the report details the web property as [!UICONTROL Line Item] instead of the [!UICONTROL Line Item ID].

-## Interpretazione dei risultati {#interpreting-results}
+## Interpreting the Results {#interpreting-results}

 [!UICONTROL Segment Performance] Il rapporto potrebbe essere simile a quello di seguito.
 Nel rapporto, fai clic su una bolla per visualizzare i dati sottostanti.
 Vedere descrizioni per le informazioni aggiuntive nella tabella sotto il rapporto campione.